ksenia-adel/Praktika3.Adel/README.md

 # Book Management RESTful API

-A RESTful API for managing books, authors, and categories with user authentication using JWT and role-based access control. https://www.kaggle.com/datasets/drahulsingh/best-selling-books
+A RESTful API for managing books, authors, and categories with user authentication using JWT and role-based access control.

+Used dataset contains lists of best-selling books and book series.

+https://www.kaggle.com/datasets/drahulsingh/best-selling-books

 ## Features